dieterDG/qotd-quote-of-the-day/readme.txt

 No. The quote is selected once per day based on the current date.
 All visitors see the same quote throughout the day, regardless of caching.

-= Why the current quote may change =
+= Why might the current quote change? =

 The quote of the day is selected based on the date and the total number of published quotes.
 Adding, deleting, or unpublishing a quote may cause today's displayed quote to change.
 From the next day on, everything works as normal again.